Fohdeesha/lab-docu/docs/icx6xxx-adv.md

 ```
 ports ethernet 1/3/1 ethernet 1/3/2
 ```
 Now we need to specify the primary port.
-This is the port member of the bond that will act as the single port that controls all bond members.
-For instance, if your primary port is 1/3/1, then to add your LAG to a vlan, you'd use `tag int eth 1/3/1` - the switch then do the same for all the other bond members.
+This is the port member of the bond that will act as the single port that controls all bond members in your config.
+For instance, if your primary port is 1/3/1, then to add your LAG to a VLAN, you'd use `tag int eth 1/3/1` - the switch will then do the same for all the other bond members.
 Same with any port config, if you want to configure the LACP group, you use the primary port.
-This is almost always the first port in the LAG, but typically doesn't matter:
+This is almost always the first port in the LAG, but typically it doesn't matter:
 ```
 primary-port 1/3/8
 ```